-Dr. Epstein serves on the Medical Advisory Board for the National Keratoconus Foundation (NKCF) and served as Vice President for the Center for Keratoconus.
-Dr. Steinhäuser is equally passionate about caring for keratoconus patients with special expertise in cutting edge soft lenses and scleral lenses for keratocnous.
+Our Doctors have extensive experience treating patients with keratatconus.
+Dr. Epstein served on the Medical Advisory Board for the National Keratoconus Foundation (NKCF) for many years and was Vice President for the Center for Keratoconus.
+Dr. Steinhäuser is especially passionate about caring for patients with keratoconus and has special expertise in fitting super-comfortable keratoconus soft lenses and advanced scleral lenses for keratoconus.
+The remainder of this section provides a concise overview of the condtion and its treatment.
 Feel free to contact us if you require information beyond what you find here or in the Keratoconus Links offered at the bottom of this page.

 Keratoconus is a disorder that causes progressive thinning and distortion of the cornea - the clear dome at the front of the eye.
 The cornea normally has a rounded shape, but in keratoconus the thinned area bulges forward to produce a cone like protrusion.
 This results in progressive distortion and reduced vision.
 Many keratoconus patients experience blurred distance vision, glare, light sensitivity, disturbed night vision, headaches and reading problems.
 Keratoconus may affect only one eye but more commonly occurs in both eyes.
 It affects people of all races and both sexes.
 Most patients develop keratoconus in their late teens to early twenties, although it can begin at any age.
 Pellucid marginal degeneration (PMD) is a corneal thinning disorder related to keratoconus that primarily affects the inferior cornea.